 Farmer Foodshare connects people who grow food with people who need food.
 We work to create a community that provides a living for hardworking, local farmers and provides fresh, nutritious food for people in need.
-Our vision is a community where everyone has access to healthy and nutritious food, and where farmers can make a living - A system where everybody wins.
+Our vision is a community where everyone has access to healthy and nutritious food, and where farmers can make a living - a system where everyone wins.

 Farmer Foodshare was founded in Carrboro, NC in 2009.
 We started with support from farmers and shoppers at the Carrboro Farmers Market in response to growing threats to the livelihood of small farmers, and lack of fresh produce in local hunger relief organizations.
 The mission was to raise funds and fresh produce donations for those in need in the community, while also supporting the farmers growing the food, and building stronger local food systems.